ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-block-storage.md

 3. Attach EBS volumes after instance creation.... this is not exactly a root volume.

 ## Volumes && Snapshots
 Snapshots are incremental.
-Encrypted volumes are snapshotted encrypted automatically - and are restored encrypted.
+Encrypted volumes are snap-shotted encrypted automatically - and are restored encrypted.
 Stop instances to snapshots the root devices else EC2 stops it for you.

 RAID array snapshots are a pain.
 You need to freeze the file system, unmount the RAID array= easiest is to stop the instance